imixs/imixs-cloud/SETUP.md

 	niskvdwg4k4k1otrrnpzvgbdn * 	manager1	Ready 		Active 		Leader
 	c54zgxn45bvogr78qp5q2vq2c 	worker1		Ready 		Active

+To inspect a node in detail to see if the correct IP is given, run:

+	docker node inspect worker1

+### Create Overlay Networks

+The nodes in the Imixs-Cloud  communicate via two different overlay networks:

+ * imixs-cloud-network - used for the swarm
+ * imixs-proxy-network - used by the reverse proxy

+To create the overlay networks on the manager-node run:

+	$ docker network create --driver=overlay imixs-cloud-net
+	$ docker network create --driver=overlay imixs-proxy-net

 ### The Swarm UI – swarmpit.io
 _Imixs-Cloud_ uses [swarmpit.io](http://swarmpit.io) as a lightweight Docker Swarm management UI. swarmpit.io is started as a service on the manager node.
 The configuration is defined by docker-compose.yml located in the folder 'swarmpit/'